To be considered for admission to NODIP you must meet the minimum program requirements:

 c.
 If you competed your education outside of Canada please see Educated outside of Canada? or contact Dietitians of Canada.

 2. A history of strong academic performance.
-Your average is 75% or greater in your third and fourth year level core courses for your undergraduate degree in Dietetics including any transfer credits from a previous degree.
+Your average is 75% (3.0/4.33) or greater in your final two years of a PDEP accredited undergraduate nutrition degree.

 3. Experience working or volunteering in a nutrition related area and/or other relevant experience; and,